From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 Agent Teams & Parallel Coordination

 Once agents are isolated, the next problem is coordination.
-How do multiple agents work on the same task without stepping on each other?
+How do multiple agents work the same task without stepping on each other?

-This is the conductor metaphor from Workato: "AI agent orchestration coordinates across multiple AI agents so they can collaborate and carry out complex tasks.
+It's the conductor metaphor from Workato: "AI agent orchestration coordinates across multiple AI agents so they can collaborate and carry out complex tasks.
 Without a conductor, you don't get beautiful music -- you get noise."

 Work Queue & Merge Queue: Task Orchestration